Hidnish/Milestone-Project-4-Flame/README.md

         pip3 install -r requirements.txt
         ```

-5. Create a Stripe account,if you do not have one yet, to allow online purchases in your website.
+5. Create a Stripe account, if you do not have one yet, to allow online purchases in your website.

 6. Set up the environment variables:
     - Create an env.py file (make sure to add the file to .gitignore to avoid exposure of sensitive data) by typing the following command into the terminal: